 The Dog is a 3 credit online course designed for students planning careers in Veterinary Medicine or Veterinary Technical Programs.

 Many Colleges and Universities have slightly different schedules.
-In order to accommodate these different schedules, the class has been designed to be run in an asynchronous manner (i.e. students have weekly assignments, but do not need to log into the class at any specific time during the day
+In order to accommodate these different schedules, the class has been designed to be run in an asynchronous manner (i.e. students have weekly assignments, but do not need to log into the class at any specific time during the day. )

-For questions about this class, contact the Course Director: Dr. Patrick Larkin, Ph.D. (email@example.com)
+For questions about this class, contact the Course Director: Dr. Patrick Larkin, Ph.D.

 Students that successfully complete the class will learn about a number of different topics that will be covered in more detail in Veterinary School and Veterinary Technical Programs.
 These include the musculoskeletal system, endocrinology, reproduction, neuroscience, evolution, medical case studies, shelter medicine, reproduction, and various canine diseases.
 Emphasis also will be placed on the various roles of dogs in society as well as social problems.
 This class will use ProctorU for online proctoring services for the three exams.
 ProctorU is an online proctoring service that allows exam takers to complete their assessment at home while still ensuring the integrity of the exam for the institution. *the costs for the ProctorU service are covered in the tuition of the class.

 This is a 3 credit class.
 For non-University of Florida students, the tuition rate is $1,101.21 ($367.07 per credit hour).
 This price includes all UF fees as well as all of the fees to use the ProctorU Service for the three tests.
 All reading material will be provided within the class and no additional textbooks are required.